 This shopping centre is also privately owned and will allow some filming.
 Contact The Guildhall Shopping Centre Manager on 01392 201910 for more information. www.guildhallshoppingexeter.co.uk

 For filming that could draw a crowd, large projects or for special requests, please let the Police Events Planning Officer know where and what you intend to film.
 If you are intending to use fake firearms or other props or scenes that could cause concern or a disturbance, please also notify the local police.

 Health and safety

 Your legal duties - All film production teams must carry out risk assessments for their chosen location at the time of filming.
 This is to ensure the safety of the crew and the safety of the general public.
-This is a useful document produced by the Health and Safety Executive www.hse.gov.uk/pubns/indg360.pdf.
-There is a helpful section from page 10 of this document on Risk Assessment.
+The Health and Safety Executive have a useful guide to your legal duties, there is a helpful section from page 10 of this document on Risk Assessment.

 Filming with Drones

 If you are considering using an unmanned aircraft commercially you must ensure (to avoid prosecution and to abide by safety rules) that you know and obey the law surrounding this.
 You will also need to submit detailed information on the online form describing take off and landing sites and method statement, as well as providing a CAA licence and appropriate insurance.

 Any commercial drone user must be registered with the Civil Aviation Authority (CAA)

 Small unmanned aircraft cannot be operated within 50 metres of any person, vessel, road, vehicle or structure not under the control of the aircraft operator